 For much of my life I haven’t wanted children.
 In many ways this has been selfish; I wanted to live my life for me, and I wanted to be able to travel and do things that would be hard to do with a little one in tow.
 My perspective began to shift after my first episode of depression, particularly after it became clear that it was going to be a recurring illness.
-Safety became a flashing neon sign that there’s no way to ignore.
+Safety when it came to the mix of mental illness and childbearing became a flashing neon sign that there’s no way to ignore.

 Medications are also a safety issue in pregnancy and, to a lesser degree, in breastfeeding.
 Most of the meds I’m on are relatively benign, but lithium is known to increase the incidence of Ebstein’s anomaly, a type of heart defect.
 In my case, the risks of going off lithium would almost certainly outweigh what is still a small absolute risk of this birth defect, but the idea of putting something in my body that is known to pose a risk to a fetus is disturbing, to say the least.
 I can’t even imagine what women stabilized on highly teratogenic (i.e. likely to cause birth defects) psychiatric medications like valproic acid must struggle with when planning for a family.

-Then there’s the issue of passing on genetic susceptibility to mental illness.
+Another concern when it comes to mental illness and childbearing is the potential to pass on genetic susceptibility to mental illness.
 I don’t want to put a child through what I’ve had to struggle with.
 The interplay between genetics and mental illness is complex and not well understood, and there are genetic counselling services available to get a more realistic evaluation of the risk, but I’m not sure if that would set my mind at ease.
 My own family psychiatric history consists of one great-uncle with schizophrenia.
 Period.
 Yet I ended up with major depressive disorder.
 Why did I get sick?
-Who knows, Maybe there is no rhyme or reason to life kicking your ass.
+Who knows, maybe there is no rhyme or reason to life kicking your ass.

-For the time being this remains an abstract question for me, but with my biological clock ticking and my most fertile years behind me, it’s likely a question that will continue to nibble away at my mind.
+For the time being the whole idea of mental illness and childbearing remains an abstract question for me, but with my biological clock ticking and my most fertile years behind me, it’s likely a question that will continue to nibble away at my mind.
 Maybe I won’t have kids, maybe I’ll adopt, maybe I will have biological children, but regardless of which path I take my illness will never be far from my mind.